 DCS is committed to doing our part to assist communities impacted by the COVID-19 outbreak.
 DCS Offices are open Monday - Friday during our regular operating hours of 8:00am-4:30pm.
 Only staff necessary for efficient operations will occupy each office.
 All other officers and employees will be available by phone.
 To adhere with public health guidance, office visits are limited to appointments only.
 Temperature checks and a basic health screening is required for employees and visitors for each office.
-However, our internship program remains suspended and will be reevaluated at a later date.
 To contact a local field office, please see the following link:

 Officers and other employees are using video and telephone interactions whenever possible to remain in contact with individuals under supervision as well as other criminal justice system stakeholders.
 Our Community Supervision Officers (CSO) are well-trained law enforcement professionals who are allowed general discretion, within supervisory oversight, to make decisions that are in the best interest of public safety as well as offender reentry.
 Please know the information below does not mitigate or replace any conditions imposed upon any individual under DCS Supervision.
 Accordingly, the following topics offer general information on how DCS has modified our operations to ensure community supervision and reentry services are provided in a manner that protects our communities and provides for the safety of our employees: